The odd Hummer principle: Generalization

 \section{Generalization}

-The ideas presented in the previous sections will lead us to what we will define as \textit{Dea And Turn Over} (\textit{DATO}) shuffles for a deck of any number of cards.
+The ideas presented in the previous sections will lead us to what we will define as \textit{Deal And Turn Over} (\textit{DATO}) shuffles for a deck of any number of cards.

 \begin{definition}[\textit{DATO} shuffles] \textit{DATO} shuffles consist of applying the following two shuffles in any order and as many times as desired: